-- Maximum 10% of the total Danida contribution to the budget for full partnership project can be allocated for financial support to commercial partners, and - Maximum 50% or DKK 500,000 (whatever is lowest) of the Danida contribution to the budget for maturation projects can be allocated for financial support to commercial partners.
+Maximum 10% of the total Danida contribution to the budget for full partnership projects can be allocated for financial support to commercial partners, and

 Financial support to experimental development can maximum constitute 25% of the full cost of the activity.
 For other activities, the maximum level of support is 50%.